ToastCheng/blog/content/posts/2020-11-25-terraform.md

 You can imaging that the beautiful automation kubernetes give us happens only after the cluster is created.
 Before that, you have to have your infrastructure ready.

-And when it comes to multiple environment, such as dev, sta, prod.
+And when it comes to multiple environments, such as dev, sta, prod.
 You have to carefully setup the environment precisely identical.
-Think about you have multiple environments and as server loading increase/decrease, new product kicks in, you have to maually update the infra.
+Think about having multiple environments and as server loading increase/decrease, new product kicks in, you have to maually update the infra.
 Sounds like a nightmare.
 Its a labor-intensive work!

-Here is where Terraform comes into play.
+This is where [terraform](https://www.terraform.io/) comes into play.

 Using terraform, you can have your infrastruture as a code, automate it, reproduce it in a jiffy.